oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `Join beats — 24 fps (H3 is fixed at 24, do not change)` rather than promoted into the control panel, and the how-to note repeats the sentence.

-**Hardware.** Weights total 59.1 GB (19.5 + 19.5 + 14.6 + 4.9 + 0.6) and the chained design
+**Hardware.** Weights total 76.6 GB — 59.1 GB of H3 (19.5 + 19.5 + 14.6 + 4.9 + 0.6) plus the
-loads both checkpoints per Run, so one 80 GB+ card — an H200 at 141 GB, or an H100 — holds the whole chain resident and offloads nothing, which is what the native-canvas default assumes.
-24 GB still works at 0.4 MP but offloads heavily and swaps checkpoints mid-Run.
+17.5 GB prompt-writer encoder — and the chained design loads both checkpoints per Run, so one 80 GB+ card — an H200 at 141 GB, or an H100 — holds the whole chain resident and offloads nothing, which is what the native-canvas default assumes. `--highvram` still engages at this
+total: 76.6 × 3/2 = 114.9 GB against an H200's 141 GB.
+24 GB still works at 0.4 MP but
+offloads heavily and swaps checkpoints mid-Run.
 GPU class matters directly here and CPU cores do not — sampling is GPU-bound — which is why the `gpu` resource carries the guidance in its `description` (`gpu` is a discrete count, not a size, and `ServiceTemplateSchema` is `.strict()`, so there is no VRAM field to invent). `ram` is `min` 128 / `recommended` 256 GB: